-16 Free DIY Garage Workbench Plans You Can Build Today
+16 Useful DIY Garage Workbench Plans You Can Build Today (with Pictures)

-Before jumping straight in and building your bench, you may find it useful to study and consider a few different plans and ideas, and to that end, we’ve come up with a list of example plans and workbench builds that may help you out.
-Each of the following benches can be built as set out, but likewise, they can all be modified or slightly tweaked to better suit your needs.
+One of the plans we gathered below will teach you how to build a garage workbench that suits your needs.
+Before jumping in and building your bench, you may find it helpful to study all the plans and make a list of your favorites.
+Each of the benches can be completed with the instructions provided, but likewise, they can all be modified or slightly tweaked to suit your needs better.

 1. Folding Mobile Workbench from Family Handyman

-If a space-saving mobile workbench is what you are looking for, we recommend checking out this great folding workbench from Family Handyman.
+If a space-saving mobile workbench is what you are looking for, we recommend checking out this excellent folding workbench from Family Handyman.

-It can be put together in about two hours and should cost no more than $100 in materials.
+It can be put together in about 2 hours and should cost no more than $100 in materials.
 It provides a good-sized work area and can be folded up to just 7 inches.
-Should you wish to do so, you can build this workbench in any size by adjusting the frame size.
+If you wish, you can build this workbench in any size by adjusting the frame dimensions.

 2. Inexpensive Sturdy Workbench from Instructables